McCarthy's last-ditch plan to keep the government open collapses, making a shutdown almost certain

 A clearly agitated McCarthy left the House chamber.
 “It’s not the end yet; I've got other ideas,” he told reporters.

-Republican leaders planned to convene behind closed doors late Friday to assess next steps.

-The federal government is heading straight into a shutdown after midnight Saturday that would leave 2 million military troops without pay, furlough federal workers and disrupt government services and programs that Americans rely on from coast to coast.
-Congress has been unable to fund the agencies or pass a temporary bill to keep offices open.

-The Senate was pushing ahead Friday with its own plan favored by Republicans and Democrats to keep the government open while also bolstering Ukraine aid and U.S. disaster accounts.
+The Senate pushed ahead Friday with its own plan favored by Republicans and Democrats to keep the government open while also bolstering Ukraine aid and U.S. disaster accounts.
 But that won't matter with the House in political chaos.

 The White House has brushed aside McCarthy's overtures to meet with President Joe Biden after the speaker walked away from the debt deal they brokered earlier this year that set budget levels.